readthedocs/readthedocs.org/docs/faq.rst

 Can I install into a environment with pinned versions?
 ------------------------------------------------------
-To ensure proper installation of the python package, the ``pip`` `install method`_ will automatically upgrade every dependency to its most recent version.
+To ensure proper installation of the python package, the ``pip`` :ref:`install method <config-file/v2:python.install>` will automatically upgrade every dependency to its most recent version.
 If instead you'd like to pin your dependencies to certain versions, you can add a line to your requirements / environment file.

 In ``docs/requirements.txt``::